Menstrual hygiene management: Sanitation facilities at schools

 The onset of menstruation is challenging for school-aged girls in low-income settings.
 Impacts can include school absenteeism, missed class time, reduced participation, teasing, fear and shame, and risky adaptive behaviors.
 Further challenges that menstruating school girls face are a lack of knowledge, communication, and practical guidance prior to menarche and during menstruation; inadequate water, sanitation, and hygiene (WASH) facilities; and ineffective or unavailable menstrual management materials.

 In many parts of sub-Saharan Africa, girls can miss up to 5 days of school a month or drop out entirely due to insufficient access to water, sanitation and hygiene (WASH) facilities and menstrual hygiene products.
 Improving access to WASH facilities can actually increase girls' attendance at school.
 A program for school sanitation in Bangladesh increased girls' enrollment at school by 11%.

 Menstrual waste is largely ignored in schools in developing countries, despite it being a significant problem.
 Girls' access to water and sanitation at school is only available at 47% and 46% of all schools globally.
 Often, school toilets for girls (if they even exist) are missing bins for menstrual waste collection with the result that pads may be spread all around the school compound area.
 This pollutes the environment and also causes embarrassment for the school girls.

 In the United States, among other countries, girls who are unable to afford feminine hygiene products may miss school in order "to avoid the embarrassment of staining their clothes".
+According to a study done by INTIMINA surveying students across Ohio State University, University of Wisconsin at Madison, Harvard University, New York University, and University of Central Florida, 19% of female college students said they have felt forced to decide whether to buy period products or other necessities like food.